elbaum/CI-Datasets/README.md

 The Rails dataset was prepared through a collaborative effort involving Jingjing Liang, Sebastian Elbaum and Gregg Rothermel.

 ### Google Dataset
 Google conducts many quality assurance activities at many levels.
 This dataset reflects one activity type, and a small sample on that type.
-Still, the dataset includes a sample of over 3.3 Million test suite (note that these are not test cases) executions, collected during a period of of 15 days over a sample of Google products.
+Still, the clean dataset includes a sample of over 2.5 Million test suite (note that these are not test cases) executions, collected during a period of of 15 days over a sample of Google products.
 For each test suite execution, the dataset includes rich information such as the status outcome, execution time, rescaled change request number, and the language used.
+For continuous integration usage, we separate this dataset into two subdatasets, Google Pre and Google Post, according to test suites' execution "stage" ("pre" and "post").

-The Google dataset file is compressed using tar.bz2.
+These Google datasets files are compressed using zip.
 The fields in the file are comma-separated, and the fields' description is in the DataFields.

 If you use this dataset please cite:
 Cite it as: Sebastian Elbaum, Andrew Mclaughlin, and John Penix, "The Google Dataset of Testing Results", https://github.com/elbaum/CI-Datasets, 2018.